Leave your feedback

 President Obama, who had waived those penalties, but had backed many features of the law for years, acknowledged the shortcomings of No Child Left Behind.

-PRESIDENT BARACK OBAMA: It didn’t always consider the specific needs of each community.
+It didn't always consider the specific needs of each community.
 It led to too much testing during classroom time.
-It often forced schools and school districts into cookie-cutter reforms that didn’t always produce the kinds of results that we wanted to see.
+It often forced schools and school districts into cookie-cutter reforms that didn't always produce the kinds of results that we wanted to see.

-JUDY WOODRUFF: The new law passed with unusually large bipartisan margins in the Senate and the House, a point made yesterday by one of its sponsors, Republican Senator Lamar Alexander of Tennessee.
+The new law passed with unusually large bipartisan margins in the Senate and the House, a point made yesterday by one of its sponsors, Republican Senator Lamar Alexander of Tennessee.

 SEN. LAMAR ALEXANDER (R), Tennessee: Not many things this important pass the U.S. Senate 85-12.

-SEN. LAMAR ALEXANDER: And we’re — this is a big Christmas present from the Senate and the House, and it’s going down to the president, and I hope he wraps a big red ribbon around it and sends it out to 100 million students and 3.4 million teachers in 100,000 pubic schools.
+And we're — this is a big Christmas present from the Senate and the House, and it's going down to the president, and I hope he wraps a big red ribbon around it and sends it out to 100 million students and 3.4 million teachers in 100,000 pubic schools.

-JUDY WOODRUFF: States and school districts will now have more responsibility for judging how schools are doing and how to utilize testing.
+States and school districts will now have more responsibility for judging how schools are doing and how to utilize testing.
 Teacher evaluations, long a subject of intense debate, will not necessarily be tied to tests.

 But there remain many questions about the practical impact: Will states take action when needed?
 And will some districts return to a time of ignoring the needs of struggling and minority students?